TheLogeek/Project_Hub/README.md

 - **BruteMailer** (https://github.com/TheLogeek/BruteMailer)

-   A program for performing bruteforce attacks on an email account.
+   A program for performing dictionary attacks on an email account.

 - **WifiHacker** (https://github.com/TheLogeek/WiFi-Hacker)

-   A wifi bruteforce program that works by attempting commonly used passwords on a particular WiFi said in an attempt to get the password.
+   A wifi dictionary attack program that works by attempting commonly used passwords on a particular WiFi said in an attempt to get the password.

 - **TendoPain** (https://github.com/TheLogeek/TendoPain)